compuwiki/compuwiki.github.io/content/database/sql/sql-subquery.md

  WHERE numero_goles>0)
 );

 -- 3.2.
-Subquery in WHERE clause with IN, ALL, ANY, SOME (non-correlated) SELECT column1
+Subconsulta en la cláusula WHERE con IN, ALL, ANY, SOME (no correlacionada)SELECT column1 FROM table1
-FROM table1
 WHERE column2 IN (SELECT column2 FROM table2
       WHERE condition);

 -- 3.3.
-Subqueryin WHERE clause with (correlated) SELECT column1
+Subconsulta en la cláusula WHERE con (correlacionada) SELECT column1
 FROM table1 t1
 WHERE column2 > (SELECT AVG(column2) FROM table1 t2
      WHERE t2.column3 = t1.column3);

 -- 3.4.
-Subquery in WHERE with EXISTS and NOT EXISTS SELECT DISTINCT nombre
+Subconsulta en WHERE con EXISTS y NOT EXISTS SELECT DISTINCT nombre
 FROM paises
 WHERE EXISTS
  (SELECT * FROM ciudades
  WHERE ciudades.Cod_pais=paises.Cod_pais);

--- 3.5 Subquery in HAVING clause
+-- 3.5 Subconsulta en la cláusula HAVING
 SELECT producto_id, SUM(monto) AS total_ventas
 FROM ventas
 GROUP BY producto_id